jardellprod/Recipe/README.md

 ### What I learned

 In the original design shared, there was a gap at the top and at the bottom of the recipe container, also it looked as thought the recipe was centered in the middle of the page.
 I wanted to do something similar, but ran into an issue when using flex or grid.
-Essentially because the contant was larger than the height of my current viewport I was not able to easily include a margin-top or bottom, so the viewport had to be very large for the content to be centered.
-This happened because I set height as 100vh when using grid or flexbox.
-To fix the issue I had to set min-height instead of height, this allowed the content to grow, and it also gave me flexibility to add a bottom and top margin if the content was too long.
+Essentially
+I ran into an issue with adding a gap at the top and bottom of the page. when I center the content using flex or grid it will automatically add a gap at the top and bottom if there is space.
+However b/c the content is long I had to make sure based on a certain height add a gap automatically, and still allow the content to take more space than what is made available by the parent.

+I also had an issue with adding space between the marker and content in the li element.
+I essentially had to hide the marker, use another notation to get the bullet points or numbers as an additional item in the flex li container.
+This gave me more styling flexibility.

+Honestly i don't know what my life would be like without Grid or flex.

 ```css
 body {